jeanluc-w/golang-auth-api/README.md

 2. Copy the code from `api/sql-migrations/initial.sql` and set the password.
 3. Update the `.env.local` in Web with the password.
 4. (OPTIONAL) Log in as the user you just made while working on the DB directly.

+### Where to continue in the book:
+Making a bad request helper